sankalpa-adhikari-sa/Kobo-bifrost-cli/README.md

 2. Create a Kobo-toolbox account [Signup kobotoolbox](https://eu.kobotoolbox.org/accounts/signup/)
 3. Git should be already installed on your machine.
 To install git. [install git](https://git-scm.com/downloads)

-## Installation
+## Installation and Update
-To install Bifrost CLI Tool.
+To install/update Bifrost CLI Tool.
 Navigate to your terminal and run following command.
 ```python
 pip install git+https://github.com/sankalpa-adhikari-sa/Kobo-bifrost-cli
 ```